The Eighteen-Year Anomaly | A Longitudinal Case Study in Interference and Resilience Applying the FCFU and TRUCK-FU Frameworks

 3 Reasons Why Sabotage Does Not Stop in High Profile Situations | Technical and Operational

-There are only three reasons someone keeps interfering with a person’s materials for nineteen years — and none of them make me look weak.
+There are only three reasons someone keeps interfering with a person’s materials for eighteen years — and none of them make me look weak.
 In fact, all three point to why I’m still relevant, still valuable, and still a problem for the wrong people.

 Because I’m Still “Dangerous” — in the “Competent, Credible, and Inconvenient to False Narratives” Sense of the Word